 With investment amounts of $100,000 or more, you may find that the fixed rate of high interest fosters growth with minimal risk.
-You should keep in mind that with deposits of over $250,000 your balance is not protected by the Australian Government Guarantee Scheme.
+You should keep in mind that only balances up to $250,000 are protected by the Australian Government Guarantee Scheme.

 Compare $100K term deposits below

 How does a $100,000 (and over) term deposit work?

 If you have recently inherited a large amount of cash, or have proceeds from a home sale with no new home to buy yet, or are an investor who is in between opportunities, a $100,000 term deposit provides a solution for holding onto your cash.
 This is also a good account to consider if you want to ensure that your retirement funds will be available for when you are ready to start spending them.